elisevmol/rabbiteye-exp/categorization-svm-2/Documentation Feature Reduction.md

 ```

 Furthermore some bugs were removed, such as the stopword removal after the addition of tags, which was solved by removing the tags all together.
 Also the stopwords were enriched with more standard Dutch stopwords.

+In conclusion the amount of features can be reduced to 76 percent of the original amount of features to keep the accuracy at 64 percent in the train set.
+In the validation set this results in a macro recall score of 60 percent.